Mars Rucker: Career

 Rucker first became known as the main vocalist of Jahari Stampley's YouTube cover group.
 The group's covers, such as "Save Me" by BTS and "Gonna Be Alright" by Robert Glasper gained popularity.
+From there, they were selected as a soloist for Billy Childs, a 17-time Grammy nominee and 6-time Grammy winner, to present his new work at the Manhattan School of Music.

-Rucker made history in their first professional role as Alline Bullock, Tina Turner's sister, in the U.S. original Broadway production of TINA-The Tina Turner Musical in 2019.
+Rucker then made history in their first professional role as Alline Bullock, Tina Turner's sister, in the U.S. original Broadway production of TINA-The Tina Turner Musical in 2019.

 In 2021, they were cast as a featured dancer in Bill T Jones choreography and alternate for Lillias White as Madame Sisseretta in musical Black No More, written by John Ridley and music by The Roots MC, Black Thought at the Signature Theatre.

 In 2021, Rucker was featured in the short film MAJOR, written and directed by Christopher Betts and executive produced by Tarell Alvin McCraney and Glenn Davis.
 The film was nominated for Best Dramatic Short in the Los Angeles International Short Film Festival.

 On May 4, 2021, Rucker released their sound healing EP called Variations in green.

 Rucker gained wider prominence as the alternate for Thoughts 1, 2, and 3, in A Strange Loop.
 They recorded a song from the show for the album Broadway's Carol for a Cure, and the cast went on to win the Tony Award for Best Musical.
 Rucker remained with the show until it closed on January 15, 2023.

 On March 12, 2022, Mars spoke as a panelist for the Athena Film Festival panel, “Thinking Beyond the Binary: Should Gendered Categories Still Exist?" at Barnard College.
 "In this discussion, the panelists explored moving beyond the binary, the importance of representing everyone, and the implications of removing gendered categories."
 Along with Mars, the panelists included Bliss Griffin, Kia Brooks and was moderated by Lisa Kenney.

 On December 15, 2022, it was announced that Rucker would play the principal role of Dasia in National Black Theatre and Rattlestick Theatre's first joint co-production in the world premiere of a new play called Amani.
 Rucker also choreographed for this production (BluePrint Choreography).

 Rucker played themself and was a writing collaborator in TikTok mega star, Dylan Mulvaney's Day 365 Live! show at the iconic Rainbow Room in New York.
 "The show raised awareness and funds for the Trevor Project, which provides crisis support and mental health resources for LGBTQ+ youth."
 The 80 minute show also included Rachel Brosnahan, Dominique Jackson, Jonathan Van Ness, Reneé Rapp, and L Morgan Lee.